kott/aws-provision/README.md

-# aws-provision
+# AWS-Provision

-This repo will be a collection of scripts to provision new environments in AWS.
+This repository will be a collection of scripts to provision new environments in AWS.
 In particular, this will focus on deploying to ECS clusters.

 So far this repository can provision the following resources on AWS:
 * VPC